polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 \text{INT8} = \text{Round}(\text{max}(\text{abs}(\text{FP32})) / \text{scaling factor})
 $$

-Here is graphical representation of symmetric quantization:
+Here is a graphical representation of symmetric quantization:

 ![symm1](../images/nn_quant2/symm_cast_1.png)

 In this example, the scaling factor is $$6.463$$.
-Thus, only one number required for the casting.
+Thus, only one number is required for the casting.

 ## Example with tensor

 Let's put this into practice.
 We will create a tensor $$(4,4)$$ with values in the range of $$[-1000, 1000]$$ and apply asymmetric casting.
-We will cast FP32 tensor to INT8 tensor and then back.
-Let's first define a few functions assist in the casting:
+We will cast the FP32 tensor to the INT8 tensor and then back.
+Let's first define a few functions that assist in the casting:

 ```python
 import torch